ggauravr/flightstream/CONTRIBUTING.md

-# Contributing to Arrow Flight Server Framework
+# Contributing to FlightStream Arrow Flight Server Framework

-Thank you for your interest in contributing to the Arrow Flight Server Framework!
+Thank you for your interest in contributing to FlightStream - Arrow Flight Server Framework!
 This guide will help you get started with contributing to this open-source project.

 ## 🎯 How to Contribute

-We welcome contributions in many forms:
+I welcome contributions in many forms:
 - 🐛 **Bug reports and fixes**
 - ✨ **New features and enhancements**
 - 📚 **Documentation improvements**
 - 🧪 **Tests and examples**
 - 🎨 **Performance optimizations**
 - 🔌 **New adapter plugins**
+- 🏗️ **Framework integrations**

 ## 🚀 Getting Started